tjamescouch/org/README.md

 # Project Overview

 This repository provides a simple scaffold for building C/C++ projects with a `Makefile` and optionally running JavaScript/TypeScript scripts using **bun**.
-It includes basic source directories and a clear structure to get started quickly.
+It includes example source files, a basic build system, and documentation to help you get started quickly.

 ## Table of Contents